Internet-of-People/iop-profile-server/docs/CA-Protocol-Basics.md

 ## Request - Response

 Each message is either a request or a response to a request that was previously sent within the same connection.
-Each request comes with a unique message identifier and the response repeats the identifier so that the requester can match the incoming response to its corresponding request.
-The requester is the one responsible for the uniqueness of request identifiers.
+Each request comes with a unique message identifier and the response repeats the identifier so that the requestor can match the incoming response to its corresponding request.
+The requestor is the one responsible for the uniqueness of request identifiers.
 The requestee may not (and if the profile server is the requestee, it does not) check it and if a duplicate identifier is used the behavior is undefined.